-When I was going through my divorce, deciding to go back to my maiden name was a no-brainer.
+For me, the answer to that question was an easy.
+Deciding to go back to my maiden name was a no-brainer.
 It was also a no-brainer for Mary Wright.
 However she decided to keep her married name.
+Here’s Mary

 My ex felt that if I was divorcing him, I was divorcing his entire legacy and his last name was part of his legacy.
 But I was part of his family.
 His mother and father are both deceased now but I was very close to them.
 They were my family too.

 I was Leake before I was married.
 I wasn’t going to be Leake-Wright – that wasn’t going to work for me.
 It wasn’t that I don’t like “Leake” because that’s what I grew up with and I knew what it felt like.
 But it’s been a long time since I’ve been Mary Leake.